GEOG 587 Syllabus Spring 2021

 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to "jump" to a specific section.
+You can read it sequentially by scrolling down the length of the document.
 That said, it is essential that you read the entire document as well as material covered in the Orientation.
 Together these serve the role of our course "contract."

 John A. Dutton e-Education Institute

 University Park, PA 16802

 Penn State Online offers online tutoring to World Campus students in math, writing, and some business classes.
 Tutoring and guided study groups for residential students are available through Penn State Learning.

 GEOG 587: CONSERVATION GIS.
 Conservation GIS applies geospatial problem solving to ecological research and resource management issues to enhance conservation planning.

 Conservation GIS strives to document Earth's biological diversity, investigate how human activities influence natural systems and work for the conservation of natural and cultural resources by applying appropriate geospatial technologies and methods.
 Designing, implementing, and evaluating conservation action requires interdisciplinary approaches that blend spatial and temporal information on physical, biological, and socio-economic factors as a basis to establish current conditions, monitor change, and predict possible futures.
 Practitioners work in support of government natural resource management agencies, non-profit conservation organizations, and environmental consulting companies to address projects from local to global scales.
 They combine geospatial capability with core concepts from conservation biology, landscape ecology, biodiversity monitoring, environmental impact analysis, watershed assessment, and wildlife management (among others) to address specific conservation challenges.